feder1402/chatmate/knowledge/structured/New Associate Training/Getting Started Right Is As Easy As 1-2-3.md

 - [PPLSIEmpower.com](http://PPLSIEmpower.com)
 - [LegalShield Calendar](https://legalshieldcalendar.com/)

-This checklist aims to provide a straightforward guide for new associates to get started with their PPLSI business by identifying key contacts, communicating effectively, and engaging in essential training.
+This checklist aims to provide a straightforward guide for new associates to get started with their PPLSI (LegalShield) business by identifying key contacts, communicating effectively, and engaging in essential training.